fath3rl0s/VMxJira/README.md

-# VMxJira
-Vuln Management with Jira API  - Automate Vuln Criticality Reports with Jira Board
+# Vulnerability Management x Jira Ticketing
+Push a filtered JSON report to Jira
+- Takes a High to Critical finding and creates a Task in Jira
+- WIP: 2024